-New April 2023 - NYC Medicaid renewals can be uploaded ONLINE on AccessHRA website along with their documents!
-Click here for more info about this new option starting April 2023.
+New April 2023 - NYC Medicaid renewals can be uploaded ONLINE on AccessHRA website -- but documents must be submitted separately on a mobile app.
+Click here for more info.

-Download sample renewal form as revised in 2022.
+Download sample renewal form as revised 12/2023.
 See the new Authorization for Verification of Resources form that you and your spouse must each sign and return with the renewal.

-COVID PANDEMIC ALERT - RENEWALS RE-STARTING WITH UNWINDING OF THE COVID PUBLIC HEALTH EMERGENCY
+COVID Post- PANDEMIC ALERT - RENEWALS & Discontinuances RE-STARTING WITH UNWINDING OF THE COVID PUBLIC HEALTH EMERGENCY

 Keep track of your Medicaid authorization period so you know when to expect your Medicaid renewal